-There is a lot information about the benefits of sensory deprivation.
-After floating people claim they are less stressed, sleep better, are more efficient at making decisions, more creative and just all around feel better physically + mentally.
+There is a lot information about the benefits of float tanks and sensory deprivation.
+After floating people claim they are less stressed, sleep better, more creative and all around feel better physically + mentally.

 There is a lot of research on the benefits of meditation, and we have always considered floating to be meditation on steroids.
 So there should be some crossover, right?
 The scientific benefits of meditation include decreased anxiety + depression, increased compassion + emotional intelligence, helps with emotion regulation, improves focus, memory + attention, etc (Seppala).